-How the $1.9 trillion U.S. stimulus package compares to other countries’ coronavirus spending
+How the $1.9 trillion U.S. stimulus package compares with other countries’ coronavirus spending

 It’s big.
 To put it in context, Biden’s American Rescue Plan alone is larger than most countries’ annual economic output, running slightly behind Italy and ahead of Brazil according to 2019 data from the World Bank.

 And it is only the latest U.S. measure.
-In December, Congress passed a $900 billion relief bill, on top of more than $2.5 trillion of aid authorized during President Trump’s final full year in office.
+In December, Congress passed a $900 billion relief bill, on top of more than $2.5 trillion of aid authorized during President Donald Trump’s final full year in office.

 The United States appears to have spent more than anywhere else on coronavirus relief.
 The U.S. economy is the largest in the world, so the country has more to spend.

-Japan, which approved a $707 billion stimulus in December on top of two previous packages that amounted to $2.2 trillion, likely comes second.
+Japan, which approved a $707 billion stimulus in December on top of two previous packages that amounted to $2.2 trillion, probably comes in second.
 However, some analysts take issue with Japan’s figures, saying they include more than just government coronavirus spending.

 Comparisons can be tricky: In some countries, generous social safety nets that were already in place have kicked into gear during the pandemic, easing the need for massive spending pushes.